Our Environment Online Test 6th Science Lesson 16 Questions in English

 -

-Question 28 of 5028.
-Question28.
-Name the substance which causes pollution?
-Correct
+28. Name the substance which causes pollution?

 Pollution is the damage caused to the environment because of human activities.
 Any substance that causes pollution is known as a Pollutant.